Getting the title of your research article right

 The title of your submission helps editors decide if they will consider your paper for publication in their journal.
 In combination with the cover letter, abstract, and sometimes the main text of the paper, editors derive the following important information from the title:

-- The suitability of the topic for the journal.
-The Title helps editors determine whether a submitted paper is in scope for their journal.
+- The title helps editors determine whether a submitted paper is in scope for their journal.
 Specifically, this means evaluating whether the paper is similar to other papers that they have published previously, and whether their readers will be interested in it.

 - The specific subtopic within the field that the study investigated.
 Most larger journals are subdivided into sections that each publish papers related to specific subtopics within the overall broad focus of the journal.
 A well-written title will enable an editor to accurately determine the most relevant subtopic and direct the paper to suitable external editors and peer reviewers.
 The title can also help editors identify papers that are about a trendy topic, or perhaps an underexplored topic that the journal wishes to feature.